digital-archives/HISTGA1011/slides/week_04_slide_deck.md

 ---

-# You have likely used an API unknowingly.
-Examples:
+# You have likely used an API unknowingly!
 - The weather app you use likely pulls in data from centralized weather forecast databases using APIs.
 - An airline booking website pulls in data from airline fare databases and filters the results to show you lowest fares.